Mountain Gorilla Sounds: Understanding Their Vocalization

 They serve as a form of acknowledgment and reassurance among the group members.
 Grunts help the gorillas to stay connected with their group members, for example when foraging in thick dense forests.

-When a gorilla emits a grunt, it is often a sign of calm communication rather than aggression.
-During maternal care, mothers use grunts to calm down and soothe their infants.
 They are also used as a mild warning to the younger ones to ensure that they keep them in safe zones.
 These sounds contribute to the overall social cohesion of a gorilla troop, reinforcing trust and understanding among its members.

 2. Roars and Barks